 C. Required Documents

-- The School Director will assemble the Green Sheets from the previous five years.
+- The School Director will assemble the faculty activity reports and annual evaluation letters from the previous five years.
 Those materials will provide the basis for the review.
-To ensure that the materials are available, each School should preserve the original copies of the Green Sheets.
+To ensure that the materials are available, each School should preserve the original copies of these materials.

 - Faculty members should submit supplemental material to provide the School Director with a complete record of accomplishments during the five-year period.
 School Directors may also request additional information as needed.